 - 1. Complete the academic plan requirements in an approved degree program in Athletic Training, Movement Science, Sport Management, or Physical Education. - 2.
 Complete the following courses required of all Kinesiology students: (note: credit hours given in parentheses). - MOVESCI 110.
 Biological & Behavioral Bases of Human Movement (3) - SM 111.
 Historical and Sociological Bases of Human Movement (3) - SM 101.
 Public and Small Group Communication (3) - PSYCH 111.
 Introduction to Psychology (4) - Anatomy and Physiology requirements vary for each program.
-Please consult your specific degree requirements. - 3.
-Complete the following courses outside of Kinesiology: ENGLISH 125 College Writing (4) (with at least C- or equivalent if transfer credit) and ENGLISH 225 Argumentative Writing (4). - 4.
-Achieve an overall grade point average (GPA) of at least 2.000 in a minimum of 120 credit hours (for Athletic Training, Movement Science or Sport Management and Communication) or 130 credit hours (Physical Education). - 5.
+Please consult your specific degree requirements. - Complete the following courses outside of Kinesiology: ENGLISH 125 College Writing (4) (with at least C- or equivalent if transfer credit) and ENGLISH 225 Argumentative Writing (4). - 4.
+Achieve an overall grade point average (GPA) of at least 2.000 in a minimum of 120 credits hours (for Movement Science or Sport Management) or 130 credit hours (Physical Education).
+Athletic Training students must achieve an overall GPA of at least 2.500 in a minimum of 120 credit hours. - 5.
 Satisfy the Senior Residency Requirement.
-This is defined as (a) taking a minimum of 50 credit hours while enrolled in Kinesiology (b) being enrolled in Kinesiology when completing at least 24 of your final 30 credit hours. - 6.
-Satisfy Kinesiology's Distribution Requirement.
+This is defined as (a) taking a minimum of 50 credit hours while enrolled in Kinesiology (b) being enrolled in Kinesiology when completing at least 24 of your final 30 credit hours. - Satisfy Kinesiology's Distribution Requirement.
 Students in AT, MOVESCI, SM, elect a minimum of 12 credit hours each in courses designated from Humanities, Natural Science and Social Science areas.
 Students in PHYSED complete 12 hours in Natural Science and 9 hours each in Humanities and Social Science.